Steam-Locomotive/PicoCTF-2014-Write-ups/cryptography/web_interception.md

 That should yield the first block of the secret: `' HTTP/1.1\r\nCooki'`.
 That looks a lot like an HTTP request.
 Seeing this, I have written the alphabet that includes all ascii characters in the order of prominence (as predicted).
-This new alphabet increases the speed at which we are ablet o get characters, because the common characters are at the front.
+This new alphabet increases the speed at which we are able to get characters, because the common characters get guessed first.

 If you want to start getting the second block, you simply look at the third block when it has 15 characters you know, and 1 you don't.
 You have to get the key sequentially.
 Lets say you already know 15 letters via the method described above.

+                                    Secret starts here
+                                    V
     G E T   / A A A A A A A A A A | 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 | 17 18 ...
     ^                             ^                                           ^
 	First block                   Second block                                Third block

 Then you remember the second block of the return.
 Rember that you already know the first 15 letters from the previous method.
 You simply send those 15 letters back to the server plus another letter.

+                                                                            Secret starts here
+                                                                            V
     G E T   / A A A A A A A A A A | 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 i | 1 2 3 ...
     ^                             ^                                         ^
 	First block                   Second block                              Third block

-	Where the user input is 11 As, the first 15 letters of the secret, and a guess i.
+Where the user input is 11 `A`, the first 15 letters of the secret, and a guess `i`.
+The real secret get appended ongo that

 ```python
 for i in range(16, 32):